dolphilia/japanese_translation/duktape/api.md

 ### 要約

-Returns 1 if value at idx is a primitive type, as defined in ToPrimitive, otherwise returns 0.
-If idx is invalid, also returns 0.
+Returns 1 if value at idx is a primitive type, as defined in ToPrimitive, otherwise returns 0. idx が無効な場合も 0 を返す。

 Any standard type other than an object is a primitive type.
 The custom plain pointer type is also considered a primitive type.
 However, the custom plain buffer type (which behaves like an Uint8Array object in most situations) and lightfunc type (which behaves like a Function object in most situations) are not considered a primitive type.
 This matches the behavior of duk_to_primitive() which (usually) coerces e.g. a plain buffer to the string [object Uint8Array].